 Champions for Women Filmmakers!

-Mission: The Chimaera Project recognizes the collective voice as a catalyst for social change.
-We are dedicated to empowering filmmakers who identify as female to fearlessly create, inspire and lead.
+Our Mission: The Chimaera Project recognizes the collective voice as a catalyst for social change.
+We are dedicated to empowering women and non-binary filmmakers to fearlessly create, inspire and lead.
 Our goal is to create change by demonstrating an inclusive model.

 Racial Equity Statement

 The Chimaera Project is a Los Angeles-based nonprofit organization serving the greater Southern California region.
 For eight years our organization has provided programs for women filmmakers, addressing equity disparity in the media arts and film industries.

 Research focused on the cultural biases and systemic racism in Los Angeles includes the recent USC Program for Environmental and Regional Equity which shares: “Since 1990, poverty and working poverty rates in the region have been consistently higher than the national averages.
 Racial and gender wage gaps persist in the labor market.
 Closing racial gaps in economic opportunity and outcomes will be key to the region’s future.
 To build a more equitable Los Angeles, leaders in the private, public, nonprofit, and philanthropic sectors must commit to putting all residents on the path to economic security through equity-focused strategies and policies to grow good jobs, build capabilities, remove barriers, and expand opportunities for the people and places being left behind.”